Ralakus/tritium/materials.md

 N Channel Enchantment MOSFET - 2N7002
 P Channel Enchantment MOSFET - BSS84
+Moving to replace the 2N7002 and BSS84 with the BSS8402DW which is a cmos mosfet that combines both the 2N7002 and BSS84 in one package

 12k 0603 SMD Resistors
 12M 0603 SMD Resistors

 Custom PCBs through JLCPCB